Wednesday August 7th

 Thursday 15th August - 160KM 100 M

-Michael is off early on the second day of his new job and we part way, wishing him all the best for the future.
+Michael is off early on the second day of his new job and we part ways, wishing each other all the best for the future.
 I make breakfast and then take the bus to downtown and get off at the closest stop to the Greyhound bus terminal.
-To my dismay I realise the bus is going to be late due to an absent driver - it’s a 90 minute or so wait until she arrives but the comedy continues - she gets lost getting out of Philly and eventually we arrive into Baltimore 2 and a half hours late - which means I can’t have lunch with my next Couchsurfing host - after catching the bus from the Greyhound terminal in Baltimore I arrive at my next host - Charlie’s at around 3pm.
+To my dismay I realise the bus is going to be late due to an absent driver - it’s a 90 minute or so wait until she arrives but the comedy continues - she gets lost getting out of Philly and eventually we arrive into Baltimore 2 and a half hours late - which means I can’t have lunch with my next Couchsurfing host.
 Charlie is a elementary school arts teacher and once we have briefly introduced each other it’s time for me to get ready for the game.
-The light rail line near Charlie’s house is currently being repaired (apparently) so instead its replacement shuttle bus service time.
+The light rail line near Charlie’s house is currently being repaired (apparently) so instead it's a replacement shuttle bus service time.
 I got dropped off at Camden station and then it’s one stop on the light rail to the stadium- this line is working - yay.
 It’s a couple of hours before start so I wonder into the tailgating parking lot - not many people are here as it’s pre season but I get to meet some Packers fans based in the local area - a couple of the older women are flustered when I speak - as per usual.
 One of my good mate’s is originally from Baltimore (Jen) and so she puts a facebook post asking her home town friends for recommendations - I go to a street which attract attendees at the game both pre and post match.
 I’m hungry as I haven’t had any lunch so have a burrito before heading in for a beer.
 I choose Mother’s as they have a DJ playing in the beer garden.
-I’m on the way from the restrooms and I meet two local fans.
-One of them, Jibrell, is fascinated by my story and after introducing me to the rest of his mate’s invites me to sit with him in the ground - I have a ticket but it’s way high and he says he has a spare 3 rows from the front as his girlfriend can’t make it.
-Jibrell proudly claims that these seats will be the best I have all season and upon arrival I understand where this claim was coming from - they were amazing seats right in the corner where the Ravens players came out at the start - the entrance show was pretty cool and ended up recording a whole minute or so - something which I usually don’t do.
-Jibrell is a member and I met some of this friends around where we were sitting - there were a couple of other Packers fan’s too.
-I had some great photos taken and going along with what Jibrell said, maybe some of the best photos all season - hopefully we are both wrong.
-Jibrell was a great host - he also shouted me a couple of beers and I told him he’s the kinda person that makes me like America and it’s people.
-As he had work the next morning and a 40 minutes or so drive to get back home we parted ways at half time - I told him I was grateful to have met him and providing me with an awesome experience - so far Ravens fans are the best fans in the NFL - away from a Lambeau - of course.
-So to the game now - Rodgers wasn’t playing as his back was playing up - poor guy - and our offense struggle against a really good Baltimore defense with final score 26-13 to Ravens.
-I’m too concerned with this score line as it’s pre season and not all our starters were playing - I’m looking for a good road pre season game in Winnipeg next Thursday night.
-I left a few minutes before the game was to finish due to tiredness, catching a bus to an area 15 minutes or so away from Charlie’s house.
-As I was feeling hungry I went in search of somewhere to eat and found a late night deli selling sandwiches - I purchased a full sub - half for tonight (which I ate once I got back) and half for breakfast.
+On the way from the restrooms I meet two local fans.
+One of them, Jibrell, is fascinated by my story and after introducing me to the rest of his mates invites me to sit with him in the ground - I have a ticket but it’s way high and he says he has a spare 3 rows from the front as his girlfriend can’t make it.
+Jibrell proudly claims that these seats will be the best I have all season and upon arrival I understand where this claim was coming from - they aree amazing seats right in the corner where the Ravens players come out at the start - the entrance show is pretty cool and I end up recording a whole minute or so - something which I usually don’t do.
+Jibrell is a member and I met some of this friends around where we are sitting - there are a couple of other Packers fan’s too.
+I have some great photos taken and going along with what Jibrell said, maybe some of the best photos all season - hopefully we are both wrong.
+Jibrell is a great host - he also shouts me a couple of beers and I tell him how he’s the kinda person that makes me really like America and its people.
+As he has work the next morning and a 40 minutes or so drive to get back home we part ways at half time - I tell him how grateful I am to have met him and how he has provided me with an awesome experience - so far Ravens fans are the best fans in the NFL - away from Lambeau - of course.
+So to the game now - Rodgers isn’t playing as his back is playing up - poor guy - and our offense struggle against a really good Baltimore defense with the final score 26-13 to the Ravens.
+I’m not too concerned with this score line as it’s pre season and not all our starters were playing.
+I’m looking forward to a more decent road pre season game performance in Winnipeg next Thursday night.
+I leave a few minutes before the game is to finish due to tiredness, catching a bus to an area 15 minutes or so away from Charlie’s house.
+As I am feeling hungry go in search of somewhere to eat and find a late night deli selling sandwiches - I purchase a full sub - half for tonight (which I eat once I get back) saving the other half for breakfast.